Cdishop/gst/README.md

 Repository for an article written by Christopher R. Dishop entitled, *A simple, dynamic extension of temporal motivation theory*.
+The Rmarkdown files used to generate it are located within the "paper" folder.